HILTON HEAD FLY FISHING CHARTERS

 There is nothing quite like poling through the shallow flats and saltwater marshes in search of tailing redfish.
 Fly fishing around Hilton Head is a lot like hunting as we stalk our prey in sometimes inches of water, waiting for the opportunity to make the perfect cast.
 Most of the fly fishing we offer is sight casting to individual or schooling fish, which typically requires experience and precision.
-First time casters will benefit from some land based instruction and practice to take full advantage of your fly fishing charter.
 Experienced fly anglers always enjoy the experience aboard our boats and the opportunities at those fish of a lifetime.
 Though fly fishing can be challenging at times, the feeling we get from watching a fish explode on our fly and pull the line from our fingers is nothing short of AWESOME!
-Captain Kai Williams is a 15 year fly fishing enthusiast who’s hand tied flies are just plain irresistible to fresh and saltwater gamefish.
+Captain Kai Williams is a 15-year fly fishing enthusiast who’s hand tied flies are just plain irresistible to fresh and saltwater gamefish.
 There is a reason why clients keep coming back every time to Awesome Adventure Charters, our name says it all.
 See our list of species below who like to chew on flies!

 COBIA: The Spring cobia run here in Hilton Head Island makes for a very unique cobia fishing experience.
 These highly migratory fish enter the sounds on each side of Hilton Head Island in May and stay around through June.
 Port Royal Sound is the most important spawning grounds on the East coast and has very high concentrations of spawning fish.
-Cobia grow to about 1oo pounds and average 20-40 pounds around Hilton Head.
-The larger of these fish of course are the females which carry bellies full of roe.
-Cobia are interesting looking to say the least, like a cross between a catfish and a shark.
+Cobia grows to about 100 pounds and average 20-40 pounds around Hilton Head.
+The larger of these fish, of course, is the females which carry bellies full of roe.
+Cobia is interesting looking, to say the least, like a cross between a catfish and a shark.
 Many (too many) value cobia as table fare and most end up being sold to restaurants around the island.
-These large brown predators are being over harvested in our area and their population is dropping at an alarming rate.
+These large brown predators are being over-harvested in our area and their population is dropping at an alarming rate.
 While some hunt cobia for meat, we hunt cobia for the thrill of hooking a 50 pounder on fly and light tackle only a few hundred yards from the marsh!
 As cobia overeat and get full, they approach the surface to utilize the warmer temperatures for digestion.
 When tides are slow and winds are calm, large cobia can be seen quite a ways away as they send out their own wake across the surface, like a small brown submarine.
-These cobia are not the smartest fish in our waters so as long as your offering is in sight of a surface cobia, you have a pretty good chance at a hook-up.
-Medium heavy spinning gear loaded with 30lb braided line and 10-12wt fly rods are my go-to for inshore cobia sight casting.
+Cobia are not the smartest fish in our waters so as long as your offering is in sight of a surface cobia, you have a pretty good chance at a hook-up.
+Medium-heavy spinning gear loaded with 30lb braided line and 10-12wt fly rods are my go-to for inshore cobia sight casting.
 Large eel imitations and large saltwater plugs are often eaten at first glance.
-Live bait of course is almost a done deal if placed in front of a curious cobia.
+Live bait, of course, is almost a done deal if placed in front of a curious cobia.
 Brightly colored flies that imitate eels and large baitfish work well in white, green, orange, and red.
-This fishery is very seasonal so mark your calendar and lets go sight cast a huge cobia!
+This fishery is very seasonal so mark your calendar and let's go sight cast a huge cobia!